 Generally, public posts that can be inspected by anyone are fair game and can be submitted as evidence in court.
 If a “friend” or “connection” on a spouse’s social media account shares a post or text and that secondary post is seen by the spouse’s ex, that too, can typically be legally used as evidence in a divorce case.

 It is important to note that you should not delete items from your social media for the purpose of “hiding” bad evidence if you have a reason to believe that litigation may be coming.
 This may be considered spoliation of evidence.
-However, it is worth discussing your situation with a family law attorney to determine the best way to deal with any social media evidence that may hurt your case.
+However, it is worth discussing your situation with an attorney to determine the best way to deal with any social media evidence that may hurt your case.